Automorphisms of profinite mapping class groups: Notations, definitions and preliminary results

 \subsection{The procongruence curve complex}

 A central object for the study of procongruence mapping class groups is a profinite version of the complex of curves.
-This can be defined in the following way.
-For every $k\geq 0$, there is a natural embedding $C(S)_k\hookra\cP_{k+1}(\cL(S)_0)$, where $\cP_{k+1}(\cL(S)_0)$ is the profinite set of unordered subsets of $k+1$ distinct elements in $\cL(S)_0$.
+For every $k\geq 0$, there is a natural embedding $C(S)_k\hookra\cP_{k+1}(\hL(S))$, where $\cP_{k+1}(\hL(S))$ is the profinite set of unordered subsets of $k+1$ distinct elements in $\hL(S)$.
+We then define:

-\begin{definition} The \emph{complex of profinite curves} $\kC(S)$ is the abstract simplicial profinite complex whose set of $k$-simplices is the closure of $C(S)_k$ inside $\cP_{k+1}(\cL(S)_0)$ (cf.\ Section~4 in \cite{[B3]}, for more details).
+\begin{definition} The \emph{procongruence curve complex} (or \emph{complex of profinite curves}) $\kC(S)$ (cf.\ \cite[Section~4]{[B3]}, for more details) is the abstract simplicial profinite complex whose set $\kC(S)_k$ of $k$-simplices is the closure of $C(S)_k$ inside $\cP_{k+1}(\hL(S))$.
+In particular, $\kC(S)_0=\hL(S)_0$.
 A simplex $\s$ of $\kC(S)$ is also called a \emph{profinite multicurve}.
-Its \emph{topological type} is the topological type of a simplex in the intersection $\kG(S)\cdot\s\cap C(S)$ (that this is well defined is a nontrivial fact). \end{definition}
+Its \emph{topological type} is the topological type of a simplex in the intersection of the orbit $\kG(S)\cdot\s$ with $C(S)\subset\kC(S)$. \end{definition}

-There are continuous natural actions of the procongruence mapping class groups $\kG(S)$ and $\kPG(S)$ on $\kC(S)$.
-Theorem~4.5 in \cite{[B3]} describes the stabilizers for the action of $\kPG(S)$.
-This result implies a similar description for the action of $\kG(S)$ (cf.\ Theorem~4.9 in \cite{BFL}):
+There are continuous natural actions of the procongruence mapping class groups $\kG(S)$ and $\kPG(S)$ on $\kC(S)$. \cite[Theorem~4.5]{[B3]} describes the stabilizers for the action of $\kPG(S)$.
+This result implies a similar description for the action of $\kG(S)$ (cf.\ \cite[Theorem~4.10]{BF}):

 \begin{theorem} For $\s\in C(S)\subset\kC(S)$, let $S\ssm\s=S_1\coprod\ldots\coprod S_k$ and $B_i$ be the set of punctures of $S_i$ bounded by a curve in $\s$, for $i=1,\ldots,k$.
 Then, we have: \begin{enumerate} \item The stabilizer $\kG(S)_\s$ is described by the two exact sequences: